FrankLeeeee/HPCAI-2020-BERT-Submission/README.md

 import modeling_v2 as modeling
 ```

-4. Also, make sure the config is consistent with the baseline config in the `run_glue.sh`
+4. Also, make sure the config is consistent with the optimized config in the `run_glue_nscc.sh`
 ```shell
 task_name=${1:-"MNLI"}
 batch_size=${2:-"48"}